 Once you have your visa for Argentina, you can explore this vast country.
 Cosmopolitan Buenos Aires is a city that wouldn’t be out of place as a European capital.
 Thirteen million people live and work in this beautiful city.
 Buenos Aires offers a wide range of activities; look out for concerts, theater, cinemas, parks, fashion, and shopping.
 The city is home to world-class five-star hotels, a range of boutique hotels, and guest houses.

 There are exceptional sporting facilities, both for a participant and a spectator.
 And, you can enjoy beautiful day trips and weekend breaks within easy reach for a battery recharge.

 On the other end of the scale is the rustic charms of the islands of the Tigre Delta.
 Alternatively, the Tierra Del Feugo province and the mountains offer an unspoiled paradise if you love open spaces.
 This region has magnificent hiking in summer and winter sports when the snow starts.

 In between are smaller cities like Salta and San Carlos de Bariloche that have an attraction all their own.

 There are the beautiful beaches of the South Atlantic and the temperate wine-growing region of Mendoza.
 Names like La Pampa, Patagonia, Santa Fe, Aconcagua, and more.
-Living in Argentina means you have at your disposal the 8th largest country by area.
+Living in Argentina means you have the 8th largest country by area at your disposal.
 Amazingly, it has a coastline of almost 5,000 km.
 There is a perfect home for everyone who moves to Argentina.

 The country is diverse climatically.
 The far north is sub-tropical, there are desert regions, and the far south is polar!

 Move to Argentina for the education system

-Living in Argentina doesn’t mean having to compromise on the standard of education for you or your children.
+Living in Argentina doesn’t mean compromising the education standard for you or your children.
 The education system is excellent and one of the most respected in South America.
-As well as the public system, there is a wide range of world-class international schools taught in various languages, especially English.
+As well as the public system, a wide range of world-class international schools are taught in various languages, especially English.
 There are excellent Universities with a strong academic tradition.